 Improving production, building local capacity, & developing value chains

 Through proven technologies and practices, we rapidly increase smallholder yields to multiply incomes by two, three, and even 10 times in one year.
 This income fuels local economies and drastically improves healthcare, education, and overall quality of life for entire communities.
-We believe sustainable food security is inherently linked to income generation, so we train families, producer groups, and local service provides to treat farming as a commercial enterprise.
+We believe sustainable food security is inherently linked to income generation, so we train families, producer groups, and local service providers to treat farming as a commercial enterprise.

 Our partnerships expand income exponentially

 Fintrac coordinates technical assistance delivery to farmers and local enterprises through partner alliances with private sector enterprises, national and regional governments, educational and research institutes, and civil society.
 Through these partnerships, we offer embedded extension services, enable access to inputs and finance, and set up channels for farmers to add value to their crops—all while building relationships between local stakeholders that are sustained long after projects are completed.
 We promote “no regrets” interventions that improve natural resource management and resiliency to weather variability while reinforcing economically sound business practices.
 Our teams and partners are equipped with cutting edge tools and knowledge, and the resources to make innovative technologies available to farmers.

 Our Experienced Team